Corvidan Archipelago

 The Corvidan Archipelago is an island group consisting of five major islands and several dozen smaller islets, located in the Southern Hemisphere of the Aequor Arcanus.

 The Corvidan Archipelago has a humid subtropical climate; summers are hot with heavy rainfall, while winters are mild, with no snowfall except in mountainous areas.
-Summer temperatures average 70-85°F (20-30°C), with peak highs reaching 95°F (35°C).
-Winter temperatures rarely go below freezing, with mid-day temperatures of 50-60°F (10-15°C) being more typical.
+Summer temperatures average 198-234 Mh, with peak highs reaching 246 Mh.
+Winter temperatures rarely go below freezing, with 162-180 Mh being more typical.
+Temperatures stay relatively consistent throughout the day and night, with no significant cooling after sunset.
 Most years average 120-125 days of rainfall, mainly concentrated in summer but consistent year-round.
-Humidity ranges from 60%-99%.
+Humidity ranges from 60-99%.

 In addition to these major islands, there exist many other islets, the majority of which are sparsely inhabited and are mainly used for agricultural purposes.